How safe is sport parachuting / skydiving?

 • Skydiving company run by Brit's and owned by Brit's

-• Our syllabus has been approved by British Chief Instructors from UK drop zones
+• Our syllabus has been approved by British Chief Instructors from UK drop

 • One of Europe's leading skydiving schools